russ4stall/dohmqa/README.md

 ## Installation

 1. Make sure [Node.js](https://nodejs.org/en/) is installed on the target machine.
-2. Clone or download this repository.
-(Click the green button above.)
-3. Open your terminal or command prompt to this repository's directory and run the command `npm install -g`.
+2. Open your terminal or command prompt to this repository's directory and run the command `npm install -g git+https://github.com/russ4stall/dohmqa.git`.

 ## Execution